This page tells you about the chemotherapy combination FEC and its possible side effects. There are sections about

 - Changes to liver function – you will have blood tests to check for this

-- Some people have an allergic reaction while having FEC treatment, usually at the first or second treatment – let your treatment team know immediately if you have any skin rashes, itching, feeling hot, shivering, going red in the face, feeling dizzy, headaches, shortness of breath, anxiety or a sudden need to pass urine
+- Some people have an allergic reaction while having FEC treatment, usually at the first or second treatment.
+Let your treatment team know straight away if you have any skin rashes, itching or feeling hot.
+Also tell them if you have shivering, redness of the face, dizziness, headaches, shortness of breath, anxiety or a sudden need to pass urine

 - Confusion or unsteadiness